victorrentea/jpa-assignment/readme.md

 - @JoinColumn
 - ...

-Start small, with the least connected Entity; For example Error Lor or TeacherDetails
+Start small, with the least connected Entity (for example Error Lor or TeacherDetails).
+Also, comment out inconvenient collections until the entity starts to be generated, then uncomment the children collections progressively.

 ## Tradeoffs and Debates
 What are the design alternatives you see?